microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a group display name.

-This command updates the display name of a specfied group in Microsoft Entra ID.
+This command updates the display name of a specified group in Microsoft Entra ID.

 ### Example 2: Update a group description
 ```powershell